omnilaboratory/obd/docs/OBD-README.md

 * golang 1.10 or later

-For running a tracker, the system requirment is higher, because a tracker requires a full btc/omnicore node.
+For running a tracker, the system requirement is higher, because a tracker requires a full BTC/omnicore node.
 We suggest you have:
 * 4 .0 GHz 64-bit processor
 * 16 GB memory
 * 500 GB HDD(SSD would be better)  for a btc/omnicore full node